gcharters/coffee/README.md

 ## Module 6: Integration Testing

 Tests are essential for developing maintainable code.
 Developing your application using bean-based component models like CDI makes your code easily unit-testable.
 Integration Tests are a little more challenging.
 In this section you'll add a `barista` service integration test using the `maven-failsafe-plugin`.
-During the build, the liberty server will be started along with the `barista` application deployed, the test will be run and then the server will be stopped.
+During the build, the Liberty server will be started along with the `barista` application deployed, the test will be run and then the server will be stopped.
 The starting and stopping of the Liberty server is configured by the Liberty parent pom (see https://search.maven.org/artifact/net.wasdev.wlp.maven.parent/liberty-maven-app-parent/2.6.3/pom), which is configured as the parent of the Masterclass poms.

 Because we're going to be testing a REST `POST` request, we need JAX-RS client support and also support for serializing `json` into the request.
 We also need `junit` for writing the test.
 Add these dependencies to the `coffee/start/barista/pom.xml`: